MicrosoftDocs/Viva/Viva/insights/advanced/analyst/copilot-query.md

 Then, use [these steps](./person-query#set-up-your-query) to enter basic information like the query name, time period, and description.

-Next, you’ll need to add metrics.
+Next, you need to add metrics.
 This is where Copilot comes in.
 In the upper right of the page, select **Copilot**.

 A panel will appear with suggested focus areas and questions for your query, such as, “How much time do people spend in different collaboration modes?”
 If you select one of these questions, Copilot will suggest specific metrics for your query.

 :::image type="content" source="../images/copilot-analyst-query-01.png" alt-text="Screenshot that shows recommended questions from Copilot to set up the query":::

-Or, if you already have a specific question in mind, simply type it in natural language, and Copilot will suggest metrics for the question you’re looking to answer.
+Or, if you already have a specific question in mind, type it in natural language, and Copilot will suggest metrics for the question you’re looking to answer.

 :::image type="content" source="../images/copilot-analyst-query-02.png" alt-text="Screenshot that shows recommended metrics from Copilot to set up the query":::

 If you want to use the metrics Copilot suggests, select **Add to this query**.
 Those metrics will appear in the **Metrics** section on the main setup page, where you can also remove individual metrics from the query.

-Or, if you want to rephrase your question or ask a different question for a different set of suggested metrics, simply type the new question in the Copilot panel.
+Or, if you want to rephrase your question or ask a different question for a different set of suggested metrics, type the new question in the Copilot panel.

-After you’ve chosen your metrics, if you want to ask another question, simply type it in the panel.
+After you’ve chosen your metrics, if you want to ask another question, type it in the panel.
 To use the metrics suggested for that new question instead of the metrics you’ve already chosen, select **Replace the current query**.

 When you’re ready to run the query, in the screen’s upper right, select **Run**.
 You can [access the query’s results](./query-results.md) just like you normally would.